A-bahaa/competitive-programming-algorithms/Graph Traversal/README.md

 ### Cycle Detection

 The technique for cycle detection differs upon the type of the graph whether being directed or undirected .
 That's because by defintion any edge in an undirected graph is a cycle by itself so we can't use the same algo for both .

+Another way to find out whether a graph contains a cycle or not is to simply calculate the number of nodes and edges in each component .
+If a component contains `c` nodes and no cycle, it must contains exactly `c-1` edges (so it has to be a tree) .
+If there are more edges , the component surly contains a cycle .

 #### Resources
 - https://www.youtube.com/watch?v=n_t0a_8H8VY